 I have some super dirty laundry that’s begging to be aired out.

-This is one week of backpacking in Moab laundry.
+This is like a week of backpacking in Moab type of laundry.
 The stank is pretty ripe.

 Here’s the thing.

 When my day job fell apart in December 2013, I made the decision to start my own business and create the kind of job that I am PUMPED to go to every day.
 I was done getting permission, running things past people, waiting on other people to give me the green light, and most of all, always censoring myself and my work.
 I wanted the freedom to say what I wanted to say, and more importantly, say it EXACTLY how I wanted to say it.

 And that’s exactly what I’ve done and will continue to do.